Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 View your Application Logs in observIQ

-After a few minutes, you’ll start to see your application logs appear on the observIQ Explore page.
-The messages will be labeled with the type as k8s.container.
+After a few minutes, your application logs appear on the observIQ Explore page.
+The messages will be labeled with the type k8s.container.

-Opening up one of the application logs, you can see application messages, as well as useful labels and metadata that have been automatically added to help trace the message to your specific application.
+When opening one of the application logs, you can see application messages, proper labels, and metadata automatically added to help trace the message to your specific application.

 Application log in observIQ with Kubernetes Labels and Metadata